manuelcasanova/mapbox_practice/README.md

 Functionalities

+Fix: Muted: should not be seen in, following, followers

 Fix: Rides conversation, reload every 10 seconds

 Fix: Runs conversation, reload every 10 seconds

-Fix: Muted: should not be seen in, following, followers

-Fix: List of muted

 Organize backend like in casinosteps.ca